whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 A();
 }
 ```

 Uncheckedexceptions are objects of type (subclass of)RuntimeException.
 They represent exceptions that
 occur in the Java virtual machine during program execution.
 This class includes:

 - arithmetic exceptions (example: division by zero),
 - reference exceptions (example: try to access an object through a reference that isnull), and
 - exceptions when indexing an array (example: trying to access an element of the array with an index that
 	is either too small or too large).

 Note:It is not necessary that the subclasses ofRuntimeExceptionare mentioned in thethrowsclause (this is
 why they are celledunchecked).

-## 10.16 Definition of new exceptions
+## 10.16 Definition of New Exceptions

 A new exception can be defined starting from the classExceptionor from one of its descendants.